Ts-Bots/AutoCaption-Ts_Bot-Clone/README.md

 # AutoCaption-Ts_Bot

-An open source telegram Auto Caption bot
+An open source of telegram Auto Caption bot

 - For demo you can check the <b>[AutoCaption_Ts_Bot](https://telegram.me/AutoCaption_Ts_Bot)</b>